Free: Healthy Freezer Meals Recipe Ebook

 - Garlic – For best results, coarsely mince your garlic fresh before adding it to your food processor.
 This ensures that the pieces get small enough without turning your salsa into a paste.
 You can also use jarred minced garlic for convenience.

 - Lime Juice – Optional, but keeps the salsa fresh for longer and adds a bit of tang.
-Use fresh or bottled lime juice, or even lemon juice.
+Use fresh lime juice if you can for the best flavor, but bottled lime juice or even lemon juice will work.

 - Sea Salt – To taste.

-This section shows how to make homemade salsa, with step-by-step photos and details about the technique, to help you visualize it.
+This section shows how to make homemade salsa with fresh tomatoes, with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 - Chop.
-Chop tomatoes and onion into large chunks.
+Cut the tomatoes and onion into large chunks.

 - Blend.
-Add all ingredients to a food processor.
+Add the tomatoes, onions, cilantro, jalapeno, garlic, lime juice, and sea salt to a food processor.
 (A high-powered blender may also work.)
-Pulse until salsa reaches the desired consistency.
+Pulse until the fresh salsa reaches the desired consistency.

 - Enjoy!
 Transfer to a bowl for dipping, or serve with other foods.
 (See ideas below!)

-Taste the salsa to determine if you need to adjust salt a bit before you reach the consistency you want.
+Taste the salsa to determine if you need to adjust salt a bit u003cemu003ebeforeu003c/emu003e you reach the consistency you want.
 That way, you can adjust the salt more and pulse again.

 Fresh Salsa Recipe Variations

-- Add or change spices – This fresh tomato salsa recipe would taste delicious with added cumin, oregano, thyme, paprika, or chili powder.
+- Add or change spices – This easy salsa recipe would taste delicious with added cumin, oregano, thyme, paprika, or chili powder.

 - Use canned tomatoes – Fresh tomato salsa recipes taste best, but you can also used canned tomatoes if needed.
 Process other ingredients first and blend these in last.